jeyrb/hass_supernotify/README.md

                 media_player:
                     # resolves to media_player/play_media with sound configured for this path
                     tune: home/amzn_sfx_doorbell_chime_02
-                    # device defaults to `target` of method default or service call
+                    # device defaults to `target` of method default or action call
                 media_player_alt:
                     # Not all the media players are Amazon Alexa based, so override for other flavours
                     domain: media_player